copsTvFan/cops-episode-guide/guide.md

 **Arizona 3**

+400th episode.

 - (12:03 AM Vehicle Pursuit) Maricopa County -- District I -- Deputy David
   Parra spots a red car going very fast and tries to stop it, but they take off because it is stolen.
 He chases the driver of the stolen car who runs numerous stop signs and ends up driving down the wrong side of the road.
-Mesa Police Officers Adams and Sandoval question a man who threw his sister's belongings out onto the street.
-Mesa Police Department Officers swarm a young woman who attempted to steal a bicycle during a sting operation.
-400th episode.
+- Mesa Police Officers Adams and Sandoval question a man who threw his sister's belongings out onto the street.
+- Mesa Police Department Officers swarm a young woman who attempted to steal a bicycle during a sting operation.

 ### CP-1134